sobolevn/git-secret/CONTRIBUTING.md

 4. Run [`shellcheck`][shellcheck] against all your changes with `make lint`
 5. Now, add all your files to the commit with `git add --all` and commit changes with `git commit`, make sure you write a good message, which will explain your work
 6. When running `git commit` the tests will run automatically, your commit will be canceled if they fail
 7. Push to your repository, make a pull-request against `master` branch.
-Please, make sure you have **one** commit per pull-request, it will be merge into one anyways
+It's ideal to have one commit per pull-request; otherwise PRs will probably be `squashed` into one commit when merged.

 ### Branches

-We have two long-live branches: `master` and `gh-pages` for static web site.
+We have two long-live branches: `master` for the git-secret code and man pages, and `gh-pages` for the static web site.

-It basically looks like this:
+Development looks like this:

 > `your-branch` -> `master`